 The learning solution is comprised of two main components: the Amgen Learning Hub, which hosts a virtual curriculum, and a programme of 210-minute Extended Virtual Instructor-Led Training sessions (xVILTs).

 Available to all of Amgen’s 23,000 staff, in more than 20 countries around the world, the blended learning programme is a true ‘hire to retire’ solution, which effectively supports employees throughout the entirety of their professional career development.

-Since the implementation of the programme in early 2020, the number of instructor-led learning events delivered has doubled from the previous year.
+Since the implementation of the programme in 2020, the number of instructor-led learning events delivered has doubled from the previous year.
 Amgen staff viewed an additional 50,000 digital learning resources and the organisation was able to reach an expanded global audience in-language.

 Ian Klein, Solution Architect, at Hemsley Fraser, comments “In order to make our plans with Amgen a reality, we had to completely reimagine the learning experience.
 It was vital that we found a way to foster effective learning within a shortened timeframe in a virtual environment with an audience accustomed to classroom-based workshops.

 “We also had to ensure that all content would be globally applicable, while still able to be nuanced for regional delivery.
 This wasn’t a case of simply adapting our existing classroom content, instead it required a total rethink to deliver a learning experience as engaging and effective (if not more so) than its predecessor.”

 The blended programme is comprised of more than 25 topics, organised into three categories: leading myself, leading others, and leading the business.
 This more than doubled the existing learning topics, and new instructional design work was completed in record time.